drchrispinnock/gcp-node-example/article.md

 As with most cloud services, it is possible to interact with GCP on the Unix or Windows command line. ```gcloud``` enables you to interactively provision services by typing commands and by extension allows you to write scripts to provision services very quickly.

-GCP has the advantage that for many of its services, the web frontend offers the the equivalent ```gcloud``` command line code for provisioning tasks.
+GCP has the advantage that for many of its services, the web front-end offers the the equivalent ```gcloud``` command line code for provisioning tasks.
 This makes it incredibly easy to write provisioning scripts for small projects.

 In the GCP Console, it is possible to run Google Cloud Shell and use ```gcloud``` in the browser, but ```gcloud``` also runs natively on Linux, Macs and Windows.